SuicidalInsanity/KerbinSide_BAD-T/KerbinSide_BAD-T/ReadMe.txt

 	A -->        <-- B
 	A -->        <-- B

+Kenemunde Rocket Base:
+Refurbished military airfield and launch facility on the Eastern continent.
+Short runway length mitigated by flat location.

+Runway Length; 300m

+Takeoff orientation:

+	A -->
+	A -->
+	<-- B
+	<-- B

 This pack also comes with one premade arena for 1v1 or 2v2 dogfights.
 This arena features 2 runways, divided into A and B for easy setup of craft.

 Crater Fleet Carrier Group: